connorv52/global-workforce-layoff-analysis/README.md

 - Remove duplicates
 - Standardize the data
 - Investigate null values (blank values)
-- Remove any unnecessary or redundant columns
+- Remove any unnecessary or redundant columns from the table

 To mitigate potential errors (and for peace of mind), we will create a direct copy of the layoffs table to work on.